LeGarrette Blount: Boise State incident

 Oregon coach Chip Kelly suspended Blount for the rest of the 2009 season.
 According to the Associated Press, "On Friday [Kelly] told a sobbing Blount of his decision: That punch would cost Blount the season, and ultimately his career with the Ducks.
 'He understands that his actions are unacceptable.
 We will not put up with that.'
 Kelly said."
 Blount was not dismissed from the team, however, and would be permitted to attend practice and retain his scholarship.

-Chip Kelly consulted with Oregon officials in advance of Blount's suspension.
+Kelly consulted with Oregon officials in advance of Blount's suspension.
 Afterward, the Pac-10 expressed support for the suspension.
 Kelly stated that he made his judgment based on the entire event and had not theorized how it would have changed had only certain parts of the incident occurred.

 Following the announcement of Blount's punishment, a number of sports writers and analysts questioned whether or not suspension for the entire season was excessive.
 Wrote analyst Tom Dienhart: "But did Blount's punishment (banned from games the rest of the season) fit the crime?
 Blount should have been benched for three to five games, giving him a break for being in an emotional spot after being provoked by Hout."

 Blount called Hout and Boise State coach Chris Petersen to apologize on September 5.
 Kelly participated in the calls.
 Hout was not suspended for his taunting, though Petersen stated that he did receive disciplinary action.
 Petersen accepted the apology as sincere, and expressed the wish that Blount would be able to go on playing football, and that many parties would learn from the experience.

 Blount was given the opportunity to continue practicing with the team but was not at the first practice due to unspecified obligations.
 However, Blount was on the sidelines at practice the following day and began practice with the scout team a week later.